3 Days in Dunwoody: Local Establishments

 Day 3: Local Things to Do

 The Spruill Center for the Arts is one of Dunwoody’s most treasured destinations—home to artists who regularly teach classes and workshops for visitors.
 With early registration online, guests can learn the art of pottery making, drawing, photography and sculpting.
 Courses are targeted toward certain age groups to suit everybody’s needs.
 To support the studio and its local artists, you should also head over to Spruill Gallery on Ashford Dunwoody to purchase original artworks and wares from local artisans in the Gallery gift shop.
-For families with young children, Purple Hippo Art Studio is also a fun local spot specializing in children’s arts and crafts.

 If you want to spend an afternoon treating yourself, a few of Dunwoody’s local spas and salons are happy to help.
 Angela Michael Skincare and Spa is one of the area’s most popular destinations for a full-on relaxing and rejuvenating experience.
 Guests can choose from getting pampered with anti-aging facials, manicures, pedicures and massages.
 Another spot for a full spa treatment is Face Haven, where you can enjoy group packages for treatments like laser hair removal, dermaplaning treatment, jet clear, acne facials and more if you’re traveling with girlfriends.
 Finally, take the time to really treat yourself with sweets at Cafe Intermezzo.
 The cafe is designed to make guests feel like they’re lounging in a vintage European coffee house and serves hundreds of pastry choices like cheesecakes, pies, tarts, and ice cream, along with various of drinks like coffee, tea and wine